 A contemporary take on a classic folk instrument.

 This is a great option for electric guitar players who are looking to transition to a 12 string.
 It offers electric guitar dynamics and play ability with a strong acoustic voice, bold looks, and high-end electronics.

-The body was made with all mahogany, giving it a warm, rich tone whether we played plugged in or acoustic.
-As briefly mentioned, the dimensions were far more like a standard electric guitar then there were any acoustic that we’ve played.
+The body was made with all mahogany, giving it a warm, rich tone whether we played plugged-in or acoustic.
+As briefly mentioned, the dimensions were far more like a standard electric guitar than any acoustic we’ve played.

-Like any good electric guitar it had a lightning fast neck.
-The neck itself had a thin U profile, and a supremely smooth satin finish.
-The fretboard was made from Jatoba, and while it felt quite nice, we would’ve liked to have seen Rosewood at this price point.
+Like any good electric guitar, it had a lightning-fast neck.
+The neck itself had a thin U profile and a supremely smooth satin finish.
+The fretboard was made from Jatoba and while it felt quite nice, we would have liked to see Rosewood at this price point.

-We found that the fretwork was as good as anything else we’ve seen on an ESP LTD model.
-It had 22 jumbo frets giving a much wider range of accessible notes than anything else in this round up.
+We found that the fretwork was as good as anything we’ve seen on an ESP LTD model.
+It had 22 jumbo frets, giving a much wider range of accessible notes than anything else in this roundup.

-Verdict: If you’re averse to a traditional acoustic body style, but you still want the acoustic 12 string sound, the ESP LTD TL-12 is one of the best out there.
-It’s fantastically playable, and it looks brilliant.
-It offers some of the best amplified performance of any 12 string guitar under $1000, too, making it well worth consideration if that’s high on your “must have” list.
+Verdict: If you’re averse to a traditional acoustic body style, but you still want the acoustic 12-string sound, the ESP LTD TL-12 is one of the best out there.
+It’s fantastically playable and looks brilliant.
+It offers some of the best amplified performance of any 12-string guitar under $1,000, making it well worth consideration if that’s high on your list of must-haves.

 - Awesome design